February 5, 2026

 Add up your COGS, shipping, ad spend per unit, and creator payout.
 Then divide by one minus your combined fee percentage (commission plus transaction fee).

-For example: if your total costs per unit are $15 and your combined fees are 8%, your break-even price is $15 ÷ 0.92 = $16.30.
-Sell below that, and you're losing money on every order—even if your dashboard shows revenue growing.
+Sell below $16.30, and you're losing money on every order—even if your dashboard shows revenue growing.

 Tip: Calculate break-even before setting prices or agreeing to creator commission rates.
 It's much easier to negotiate when you know your floor.